tensorflow/profiler/README.md

-# TensorFlow Profiler
+# Tensorboard Profiler Plugin
-The profiler includes a suite of tools.
-These tools help you understand, debug and optimize TensorFlow programs to run on CPUs, GPUs and TPUs.
+The profiler includes a suite of tools for [JAX](https://jax.readthedocs.io/), [TensorFlow](https://www.tensorflow.org/), and [PyTorch/XLA](https://github.com/pytorch/xla).
+These tools help you understand, debug and optimize programs to run on CPUs, GPUs and TPUs.

+The profiler plugin offers a number of tools to analyse and visualize the performance of your model across multiple devices.
+Some of the tools include:

+*   **Overview**: A high-level overview of the performance of your model.
+This is an aggregated overview for your host and all devices.
+It includes:
+    *   Performance summary and breakdown of step times.
+    *   A graph of individual step times.
+    *   A table of the top 10 most expensive operations.
+*   **Trace Viewer**: Displays a timeline of the execution of your model that shows:
+    *   The duration of each op.
+    *   Which part of the system (host or device) executed an op.
+    *   The communication between devices.
+*   **Memory Profile Viewer**: Monitors the memory usage of your model.
+*   **Graph Viewer**: A visualization of the graph structure of HLOs of your model.

 ## Demo
 First time user?
 Come and check out this [Colab Demo](https://www.tensorflow.org/tensorboard/tensorboard_profiling_keras).

 ## Prerequisites
-* TensorFlow >= 2.2.0
+* TensorFlow >= 2.18.0
-* TensorBoard >= 2.2.0
+* TensorBoard >= 2.18.0
-* tensorboard-plugin-profile >= 2.2.0
+* tensorboard-plugin-profile >= 2.18.0

-Note: The TensorFlow Profiler requires access to the Internet to load the [Google Chart library](https://developers.google.com/chart/interactive/docs/basic_load_libs#basic-library-loading).
+Note: The Tensorboard Profiler Plugin requires access to the Internet to load the [Google Chart library](https://developers.google.com/chart/interactive/docs/basic_load_libs#basic-library-loading).
 Some charts and tables may be missing if you run TensorBoard entirely offline on your local machine, behind a corporate firewall, or in a datacenter.

 To profile on a **single GPU** system, the following NVIDIA software must be installed on your system:

 1. NVIDIA GPU drivers and CUDA Toolkit:
-    * CUDA 10.1 requires 418.x and higher.
+    * CUDA 12.5 requires 525.60.13 and higher.
 2. Ensure that CUPTI 10.1 exists on the path.

    ```shell
    $ /sbin/ldconfig -N -v $(sed 's/:/ /g' <<< $LD_LIBRARY_PATH) | grep libcupti
    ```

-   If you don't see `libcupti.so.10.1` on the path, prepend its installation directory to the $LD_LIBRARY_PATH environmental variable:
+   If you don't see `libcupti.so.12.5` on the path, prepend its installation directory to the $LD_LIBRARY_PATH environmental variable:

    ```shell
    $ export LD_LIBRARY_PATH=/usr/local/cuda/extras/CUPTI/lib64:$LD_LIBRARY_PATH
    ```
-   Run the ldconfig command above again to verify that the CUPTI 10.1 library is found.
+   Run the ldconfig command above again to verify that the CUPTI 12.5 library is found.

    If this doesn't work, try:
    ```shell